-This Rule was approved by the ISAF and is effective from 17th July 2011.
-It replaces all previous editions.
+This Rule approved by World Sailing replaces all previous editions effective 1 March 2016.

-This revised rule, particularly those sections relating to construction and survey, is intended for yachts which are raced inshore "around the buoys" with tenders or assistance present, as opposed to offshore in dangerous wind and sea conditions with or without tenders.
+The Rule was significantly revised and approved by ISAF in July 2011, particularly those sections relating to construction and survey, and is intended for yachts which are raced inshore "around the buoys" with tenders or assistance present, as opposed to offshore in dangerous wind and sea conditions with or without tenders.